suggest-go/suggest/README.md

     log.Fatalf("Unexpected error: %v", err)
 }

-// asking our service for adding a new search index with given configuration if err := service.AddIndex(indexDescription.Name, dictionary, builder); err != nil {
+// asking our service for adding a new search index with the given configuration if err := service.AddIndex(indexDescription.Name, dictionary, builder); err != nil {
     log.Fatalf("Unexpected error: %v", err)
 }